jogleasonjr/dainty-vs/readme.md

 # Dainty for Visual Studio

-Dainty is a configurable modern and balanced color theme drawing inspiration from the default dark theme of Visual Studio and Visual Studio Code.
+Dainty is a configurable modern and balanced color theme drawing inspiration from the default dark themes of Visual Studio and Visual Studio Code.
 It is designed to maximize readability and reduce eye strain, making it more pleasant to work with code all day long.

 For more information, see https://dainty-vs.now.sh.